openhab/openhab-docs/tutorials/beginner/configuration.md

 ![](images/picture_08.jpg)

 As soon as you click on "Network Binding", the binding will start an automatic discovery of all (reachable) network devices in the same subnet as your openHAB installation resides via ICMP (ping).
+Please make sure that the computer(server) running openhab has arping installed, as ping does not reliable detect some mobile devices.

 ![](images/picture_09.jpg)